Ultimate Guide to Kemper Profiling Amps

 This means it can analyse any amp, cab or rig and immediately reproduce the tone – within minutes.
 Not only that, but you get heaps of popular and classic profiles right out the box, so you can start your tonal exploration right away.
 Once you've picked or created your profile, you can then tweak by adding effects, tweaking EQ, amp settings and much more.

 The one that started it all.
-As mentioned earlier, the Kemper head is the original, and has remained pretty much unchanged since release.
-It’ll sit neatly on top of any cab, desk or stand, and weights just over 5kg – the ultimate tonal solution for the nomadic guitarist.
+As mentioned earlier, the Kemper head is the original and has remained pretty much unchanged since release.
+It'll sit neatly on top of any cab, desk or stand, and weights just over 5kg – the ultimate tonal solution for the travelling guitarist.

 What do you get when you combine the Kemper Profiler head with a 600W Class-D power amp?
 Sorry, no punchline – it's the Powerhead.
 A standalone Kemper can't be plugged directly into a guitar cab, but the Powerhead can be.
 This makes it a slightly more diverse gigging solution.
 It'll pump out 600W at 8ohms, and 300W at 16ohms.